pib-rocks/pib-backend/README.md

 The script also has a development mode "./health-check-pib.sh -d" option that allows you to skip some parts of the check.
 For example to only check ros packages and system services without the python packages.

+## Webots
+Starting the webots simulation:
+	1. Complete all steps of the "Installing pibs software"-section of this readme
+	2. Enter the following command into a terminal:
+	`ros2 launch pibsim_webots pib_launch.py`

 ## Clustering pibs

 To synchronize communication between pibs on default ROS_DOMAIN_ID=0: